-- 12 ounces pasta, cooked, drained, and placed in a large mixing bowl
+- 12 ounces elbow pasta, cooked, drained, and placed in a large mixing bowl

-- ¼ cup (rounded a bit) arrowroot powder (may use white flour if gluten it not an issue)
+- ¼ cup (rounded a bit) arrowroot powder (or white flour if gluten it not an issue)

 - ¼ tsp ground pepper

-- ½ cup any type non-dairy parmesan cheese
+- ½ cup any type non-dairy parmesan cheese, if desired

 Whisk in almond milk and cook for 2-3 minutes, stirring frequently.

 Pour milk mixture into a blender.
-Push roasted garlic cloves up from the base and add to blender.
-Add remaining seasonings and nutritional yeast and blend until smooth and creamy.
+Add roasted garlic, onions, and all seasonings .Blend until smooth and creamy.

 Pour over pasta and stir until coated.
 Add more almond milk 2 Tbsp at a time to desired consistency.

-Pour mixture into casserole dish sprayed with coconut oil.
-You may sprinkle grated cheese on top with or without a sprinkling of sourdough bread crumbs.
+Pour mixture into greased casserole dish.
+You may sprinkle grated cheese on top, if desired, and/or a sprinkling of sourdough or gluten-free bread crumbs. .

-Place casserole in oven preheated to 350o F for 15-20 minutes until heated through.
+Place casserole in oven preheated to 350o F 20-30 minutes until heated through.

 Remove from oven, place casserole on table, and spoon macaroni onto plates.

-Keeps in the refrigerator for 2-3 days if there any leftovers (there’s never been enough to trying freezing them).
-Reheat in the microwave for 1-2 minutes or in a pan on the stove with 1-2 Tbsp of almond milk.
+Keeps in the refrigerator for 2-3 days, if there any leftovers (there’s never been enough to trying freezing them).
+Reheat in a sauce pan with 1-2 Tbsp of almond milk.